What Is Severe Hearing Loss?

-In the hospital, a surgeon places the cochlear implant inside the ear, tiny electrodes next to your cochlear nerve, and a receiver right under the skin behind your ear.
+In the hospital, a surgeon places the cochlear implant inside the cochlear that sends a signal to the cochlear nerve and is stimulated via a magnet under the skin.
 About 4 weeks later, you’ll see the audiologist again to get the outside parts of the implant, including a microphone, a transmitter, and a small computer called a speech processor.
 These parts send signals to the device in your ear to translate the sounds around you.
 You can wear them behind your ear like a hearing aid.

 It can take a long time after the surgery to get cochlear implants to work best for you or your child.
 You’ll need support from hearing specialists and language therapists to learn how to use the device and respond to the sounds you can hear.
 The process takes a lot of time and effort.
 Your doctor will help you decide if you or your child are a good fit for this therapy.